A class of functional identities associated to curves over finite fields: Convergence of divisors of rational functions on X

-Through this subsection, $L$ is a finite field extension of $\K$, and $Y$ is a proper $\O_L$-scheme.
+Through this subsection, $L$ is a finite field extension of $\K$ with residue field $\F_L\subseteq\O_L$, and $Y$ is a proper $\O_L$-scheme.
 We aim to construct a functor from proper schemes over $\O_L$ to compact Hausdorff topological spaces, sending $Y$ to $Y(\O_L)=Y(L)$.